 From a medical, forensic, and psychological perspective, it is now deemed essential to directly notify the patient and extract the foreign body.
 The timeframe between the initial surgery, diagnosis, and removal of retained surgical items (RSI) holds significant clinical importance, as the morbidity and mortality rates are substantially lower when the RSI is promptly removed post the initial procedure compared to delayed detection and retrieval10.
 The evidence supporting the advantages of RSI removal remains ambiguous and necessitates a case-specific evaluation, weighing the risks and benefits of undergoing another surgical intervention14.
 This matter should be thoroughly discussed with the patient.

-In the aforementioned scenario, the needle may have been misplaced during the initial episiotomy repair or subsequent reexploration without detection.
+In the aforementioned scenario, the needle may have been misplaced during the initial episiotomy repair or subsequent re-exploration without detection.
 This oversight could be attributed to limited experience, the complexity of the surgical procedure, or the presence of numerous instruments and needles.
 Such occurrences are not exclusive to any particular surgeon and necessitate heightened vigilance.

 To prevent such mishaps, each medical facility has established protocols, with the meticulous tracking of sponges, needles, and instruments being a crucial aspect.
 However, human error remains a possibility, making the counting process as a sole screening method for Retained Surgical Items (RSI) not entirely foolproof.
 Numerous studies recommend the implementation of standardized procedures, the creation of local counting protocols, and strict adherence to counting sponges and instruments both before and multiple times during surgery3,15.
 These protocols, although effective, demand significant labor and can consume up to 14% of the operative time.
 Subsequently, it is essential for the surgeon to conduct a thorough examination of the body cavity to eliminate any chances of RSI before proceeding with closure.
 Any discrepancies in the count should immediately prompt a comprehensive search for the missing item.
 If the discrepancy persists, it is imperative to conduct appropriate imaging such as radiography or computed tomography to identify any potential retained objects.